jasondavies/tt-isa-documentation/WormholeB0/TensixTile/BabyRISCV/TTSync.md

 ### Tensix semaphores

-RISCV T0 / T1 / T2 have [Tensix semaphores](../TensixCoprocessor/SyncUnit.md#semaphores) mapped in to their address space.
+RISCV T0 / T1 / T2 have [Tensix semaphores](../TensixCoprocessor/SyncUnit.md#semaphores) mapped into their address space.
 Any Tensix thread can execute a [`STALLWAIT`](../TensixCoprocessor/STALLWAIT.md) instruction (with some wait condition bits, and at least block bit B1), followed by a [`SEMINIT`](../TensixCoprocessor/SEMINIT.md) or [`SEMPOST`](../TensixCoprocessor/SEMPOST.md) or [`SEMGET`](../TensixCoprocessor/SEMGET.md) instruction.
 Meanwhile, any of RISCV T0 / T1 / T2 can be executing a polling loop reading from the semaphore in question, waiting for its value to change.

 ### Common address space